warrengb/BlazorTSInterop/README.md

 Wasm can only communicate with the browser JavaScript API.
 N ot able to reach outside the browser’s security sandbox.
 Calling JavaScript from C# and vice-versa requires some thought.
 Leveraging TypeScript will guide better interop interface design.
 Discussion will contain a brief overview on the technology and variations of how to interop Blazor with Typescript.
-An implementation walkthrough will further explain the concept by code example available on GitHub.
+An implementation walkthrough will further explain by code example available on GitHub.
 Walkthrough starts off with plain old JavaScript, then progresses to Typescript and Typescript utilizing NPM library.
 For more information on Blazor Interop see [Microsoft's Blazor JavaScript interoperability](https://docs.microsoft.com/en-us/aspnet/core/blazor/JavaScript-interoperability/?view=aspnetcore-5.0).